-The college and Trust are authorised to monitor, record and filter Online Safety usage without the consent of individual computer users in accordance with legislation and this policy.
+The college and Trust are authorised to monitor, record and filter online usage without the consent of individual computer users in accordance with legislation and this policy.
 Non-compliance may result in appropriate disciplinary, contractual and/or criminal action being taken.

-6.2 Incident Management process in the event of an Online Safety incident
+6.2 Managing Online Safety